 Belk has achieved historic growth over the years, with revenues peaking at a record-setting $4.1 billion in 2015.
 This was fueled by higher revenues from comparable stores of 1.5% (the result of a 5.2% increase in holiday sales that occurred in the nine week period ending January 3, 2015) and a $28.8 million increase in revenues from new stores.

 Net income, however, fell by 16% million in fiscal 2015 due to increased cost of goods sold and asset impairment and exit costs, partially offset by increased revenues.
 The cost of goods sold rose due to the increased shipping and handling and fulfillment costs associated with higher eCommerce sales, and increased markdown activity due to a soft sales environment in the first nine months of the year.
 Asset impairment and exit costs spiked as Belk recorded impairment charges associated with the closing of eight retail locations and impairment charges primarily to adjust two retail locations' net book value to fair value.

 In fiscal 2015, net cash provided by the operating activities decreased by $3.5 million primarily due to reduced net income, a change in accounts payable and accrued liabilities and accrued income taxes.

-Belk intends to invest $450 million over the three-year period (beginning in fiscal year 2016) on the key strategic initiatives like Omnichannel initiative, creating compelling shopping environments through new stores, expansions, remodels, expanded flagship strategy, information technology and supply chain initiatives.
+Belk intends to invest $450 million over the three-year period (beginning in fiscal year 2016) on the key strategic initiatives like an omni-channel initiative and improving its shopping experience through new stores, expansions, remodels, expanded flagship strategy, information technology and supply chain initiatives.